Coveo for Salesforce

 Now that the application is installed, you have to configure it by creating a new Coveo organization or linking it to an existing one.
 This allows you to index content from your Salesforce organization and other external sources in your Coveo organization (see Configuring the Coveo for Salesforce Application).

-You can create a 30 day trial organization for development and testing purposes, or to familiarize yourself with the Coveo Cloud platform.
+You can create a 30 day Pro trial organization for development and testing purposes, or to familiarize yourself with the Coveo Platform.

 Now that the application is installed and configured, you can add Coveo components to your Salesforce Lightning Console or Community (see Inserting Coveo Components in Salesforce).